 CRR says that it looks at hundreds of cases each year.
 Why are so few press notices issued about its findings?

 We select accounts for review in a number of ways (see "How we review reports and accounts”).
 In some cases, no question of potential substance arises from a review of the published accounts.
 In others, questions are resolved by explanation from the company.
-In a number of cases, the company agrees to improve its disclosures or accounting in the future.
-We only issue a press notice where a significant correction to published accounts is being made or where there is a case that we consider otherwise merits publicity.
+In most cases, the company agrees to improve its disclosures or accounting in the future.
+We only issue a press notice on those rare occasions where a highly significant correction to published accounts is being made or where there is a case that we consider otherwise merits publicity.

 What will happen to the company if my complaint is upheld?